nylas/exchangelib/README.rst

 Extended properties
 ^^^^^^^^^^^^^^^^^^^
+Extended properties makes it possible to attach custom key-value pairs to items stored on the Exchange server.
+There are multiple online resources that describe working with extended properties, and list many of the magic values that are used by existing Exchange clients to store common and custom properties.
+The following is not a comprehensive description of the possibilities, but we do intend to support all the possibilities provided by EWS.

 .. code-block:: python

     # If folder items have extended properties, you need to register them before you can access them.
 Create
-    # a subclass of ExtendedProperty and set your custom property_id:
+    # a subclass of ExtendedProperty and define a set of matching setup values:
     class LunchMenu(ExtendedProperty):
         property_set_id = '12345678-1234-1234-1234-123456781234'
         property_name = 'Catering from the cafeteria'